HVAC

 At a Glance

 Heating, Ventilation, Air Conditioning and Refrigeration is a broad reaching industry that plays a vital role across the globe in many different industries.
-It is required to maintain afford-able, convenient and safe food supplies; it is used in manufacturing, and is also considered to be a necessary component of most human environments.
+It is required to maintain affordable, convenient and safe food supplies; it is used in manufacturing, and is also considered to be a necessary component of most human environments.
 The complexity of this field allows for many opportunities.
 Its foundation is based in sound technical knowledge and specialized skill sets.
 Focusing on this foundation prepares a technician for many possibilities.

 Program Description